-By seven-thirty, a posse of kids had cut loose the helium balloons.
+By 7:30, a posse of kids had cut loose the helium balloons.
 They floated up to the high ceilings and hung belly to belly, their tethers dangling just out of reach.
 One rubbed up against the stove pipe and exploded with a horrendous bang, eliciting shrieks of laughter from the kids and startled smiles from the adults.
-So far, the children were the life of Raymond’s thirty-fifth birthday party, the only ones who seemed to want to be there at all.
+So far, the children were the life of Raymond’s 35th birthday party, the only ones who seemed to want to be there at all.

 “It’s a Sunday night,” Janet said, her arms crossed, her voice low and slightly brittle.
 “We can’t ask all of them to get sitters.”